North Macedonia entry requirements for Lithuania passport holders

 Proof of departure from North Macedonia

-Immigration officers at Skopje Airport routinely ask for a return or onward ticket.
-Have a printed or digital copy ready showing you leave within 90 days.Recommended
+Immigration officers at Skopje Airport ask for a return or onward ticket on arrival.
+Have a printed or digital copy of your flight booking ready — they check this before stamping you in.Recommended

 Proof of accommodation